 This innovative and engaging VR approach is known as Immersive Learning.
 Unlike traditional ways of teaching soft skills to employees – like watching videos, reviewing case studies, or even role-playing – Immersive Learning combines VR with expert instructional design and data science, so learners are highly engaged and retain more.

-Why Immersive Learning excels at teaching soft skills to employees
+Why Immersive Learning excels at employee soft skills training

 Scientific research has proven that VR training in the workplace is a better medium for learning and practicing a variety of soft skills.

 In VR, learners are completely immersed in a realistic virtual environment meant to replicate their work environment, so that they experience a phenomenon called “presence.”
 This means their brain is treating the VR experience the same way it would treat real life, which makes their soft skills training more authentic and memorable.